jrieke/awesome-machine-learning-startups-berlin/README.md

 🤖 A curated list of machine learning & artificial intelligence startups in Berlin (Germany)

 This list is by no means complete.
-If you think a company should be added or a description is wrong, please make a PR or [write me](johannes.rieke@gmail.com).
+If you think a company should be added or a description is wrong, please make a PR or ping me on [Twitter](https://twitter.com/jrieke) or via [email](johannes.rieke@gmail.com).
 Startups are listed in alphabetical order.

 ## Natural language processing & voice